Structure-preserving Optimal Kron-based Reduction of Radial Distribution Networks

 Since $\bar{E}$ restricts the voltage error of final reduced networks with respect to the initial reduced network from the first stage, maximum errors are slightly above $\bar{E}$.
-Additionally, the aggregated solve time is summarized in Table~\ref{table: south-alburgh 1}, which corresponds to the total time Gurobi spent solving the MILP across all iterations of algorithm~\ref{alg: NR}.
+Additionally, the aggregated solve time is summarized in Table~\ref{table: south-alburgh 1}, which corresponds to the total time Gurobi spent solving the MILP across all iterations of Algorithm~\ref{alg: NR}.
 The average solve time per iteration for this network is approximately $0.75$ seconds, which demonstrates that the proposed formulation remains computationally tractable for large-scale networks.
 To evaluate the robustness of the reduced network obtained using the three representative scenarios, we tested its performance across all 168 loading conditions from the original dataset.
-We applied a power flow on the 94\% reduced network for all the scenarios.
+We solved a power flow on the 94\% reduced network for all the scenarios.
 Fig.~\ref{fig: histogram} shows the distribution of maximum voltage errors for this power flow problem.

 Figure~\ref{fig: histogram} demonstrates that in over 89\% of the scenarios, the maximum voltage error remains below $0.005$ p.u.
 Across all scenarios, only 19 nodes exceed this threshold.
 Moreover, no scenario includes more than 2 such nodes among the 3499 buses.